tenkabuto/aphorisms/manuscript/chapter1.md

 > Winners play games they are willing to lose.

 ## Perception
+> Specifics are believed, generalities distrusted.
+Smells are mysterious, farts are unmistakable.

+> A frosted window pane makes us curious while a clear one makes us indifferent.

 > To see things clearer, sometimes you must take off your glasses.

-> A frosted window pane makes us curious while a clear one makes us indifferent.

 > Diffusion endears what cohabitation incoheres.